🌟 Gifted Program CogAT Prep

 Verbal Battery

-Tests language reasoning — how your child understands word relationships and verbal patterns.
-Vocabulary matters less than logical thinking.
+Language reasoning — how your child understands word relationships and verbal patterns.
+It rewards logical thinking over vocabulary.

 • · Verbal Analogies